open-feature/open-feature-operator/docs/annotations.md

 ### `openfeature.dev/flagsourceconfiguration`
 This annotation specifies the names of the FlagSourceConfigurations used to configure the injected flagd sidecar.
 The annotation value is a comma separated list of values following one of 2 patterns: {NAME} or {NAMESPACE}/{NAME}.

-If no namespace is provided it is assumed that the CR is within the same namespace as the deployed pod.
+If no namespace is provided, it is assumed that the custom resource is within the **same namespace** as the annotated pod.
-If multiple CRs are provided, they are merged with the latest taking precedence, for example, in the scenario below, `config-B` will take priority in the merge, replacing duplicated values that are set in `config-A`.
+If multiple CRs are provided, they are merged with the latest taking precedence.

+For example, in the scenario below, `config-B` will take priority in the merge, replacing duplicated values that are set in `config-A`.

 Example:
 ```yaml